 If you are visiting Gran Canaria in September and you want to experience a local event, then you must go to La Aldea de San Nicolas for the Fiesta del Charco.
 Participants gather around a pond and when the signal is giveN, everyone rushes in the pond to catch the fishes who start to jump out of the water, due to the fact that it gets crazy crowded with people.
-This is an event which is popular especially around locals, so if you want to immerse yourself in the local culture, this is one the best things to do and experience while in Gran Canaria.
+This is an event that is popular especially around locals, so if you want to immerse yourself in the local culture, this is one of the best things to do and experience while in Gran Canaria.

 15. Visit Firgas

 Firgas is a small town located in the mountains, in the northern part of the island.

 Firgas is famous for its charming street Paseo de Canarias, which you have probably have seen around on the internet in many instances, but you did not know where it was.
 That is the focal point of the town and it's really worth a few moments of your time if you want to discover the real Gran Canaria, beyond the resorts in the south.